wolfy-j/lodm/README.md

 ## For Example

 Base classes:
-* DocumentEntity - embeddable model used to represent hierarchical data.
+* `Spiral\ODM\DocumentEntity` - embeddable model used to represent hierarchical data.
-* Document - DocumentEntity with added ActiveRecord like functionality and link to MongoDB collection.
+* `Spiral\ODM\Document` - DocumentEntity with added ActiveRecord like functionality and link to MongoDB collection.

 ```php
 class Post extends Document